mytardis/mytardis/docs/install.rst

    The path to the staging path.
 This is where new files to be included in datasets will be sourced.

+.. attribute:: tardis.settings_changeme.INITIAL_LOCATIONS

+   An initial list of the Locations where Datafiles may be held.
+This list is used to bootstrap the contents of the Locations table when MyTardis starts for the first time.
+On a restart, any new entries in the list Location list will be added.
+Locations can also be added or updated via the django admin web interface.

+   The default list defines 'local', 'staging' and 'sync' Locations.

+   Locations are required for any configured external source of data, and for secondary MyTardis storage servers.

+.. attribute:: tardis.settings_changeme.DEFAULT_LOCATION

+   The name of the Location that Datafiles will initially be ingested to.

+.. attribute:: tardis.settings_changeme.TRANSFER_PROVIDERS

+   This maps Datafile transfer provider names to implementation classes.

+.. attribute:: tardis.settings_changeme.REQUIRE_DATAFILE_CHECKSUMS

+   If True, a Datafile requires an MD5 or SHA-512 checksum from the time it is first recorded in the MyTardis database.
+This enables a model-level constraint check each time a Datafile record is saved.
+Defaults to True.
+   Datafile record is saved.

+.. attribute:: tardis.settings_changeme.REQUIRE_DATAFILE_SIZES

+   If True, a Datafile require a size from the time it is first recorded in the MyTardis database.
+This enables a model-level constraint check each time a Datafile record is saved.
+Defaults to True.

+.. attribute:: tardis.settings_changeme.REQUIRE_VALIDATION_ON_INGESTION

+   If True, ingestion of a Datafile is only permitted if the Datafile matches its supplied size and/or checksums.
+Defaults to True.

 Access Rights & Licensing
 ~~~~~~~~~~~~~~~~~~~~~~~~~